Shubham11Jain/Shubham11Jain/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in XPERI(TiVo), Bangalore.
+- 🔭 I’m currently working in XPERI(TiVo), Bangalore
-- 💬 Ask me about anything.
+- 💬 Ask me about anything
 - 📫 How to reach me: jain.shubham.sjn@gmail.com
 - ⚡ Fun fact: Love Sci-fi & Thriller Movies.
-Loved to play Action & Adventures games.
+Loved to play Action & Adventures games

 ## My skills 🚀